coralogix/telemetry-shippers/fluent-bit/http/README.md

 ```

 ## Installation with dynamic app_name and sub_system
-Dynamic metadata `app_name` and `sub_system` means that the values for applicationName and subsystemName is coming from any desired field from your logs' structure.
+Dynamic metadata `app_name` and `sub_system` means that the values for applicationName and subsystemName are coming from any desired field from your logs' structure.

 installation using cli only: